Privacy Principles

 Given the large volume of potential data-related decisions in today's data economy, it is impossible for people to have detailed control over how their data is processed.
 This fact does not imply that privacy is dead.
 Studies show that people remain concerned over how their data is processed, that they feel powerless, and sense that they have lost agency ([Privacy-Concerned]).
 If we design our technological infrastructure carefully, we can give people greater autonomy with respect to their own data.
 This is done by setting appropriate, privacy-protective defaults and designing user-friendly choice architectures.

-1.1.2 Privacy Labour
+1.1.2 Privacy Labor

-Privacy labour is the practice of having a person do the work of ensuring data processing of which they are the subject or recipient is appropriate, instead of putting the responsibility on the actors who are doing the processing.
-Data systems that are based on asking people for their consent tend to increase privacy labour.
+Privacy labor is the practice of having a person do the work of ensuring data processing of which they are the subject or recipient is appropriate, instead of putting the responsibility on the actors who are doing the processing.
+Data systems that are based on asking people for their consent tend to increase privacy labor.

-More generally, implementations of privacy often offload labour to people.
+More generally, implementations of privacy often offload labor to people.
 This is notably true of the regimes descended from the Fair Information Practices (FIPs), a loose set of principles initially elaborated in the 1970s in support of individual autonomy in the face of growing concerns with databases.
 The FIPs generally assume that there is sufficiently little data processing taking place that any person will be able to carry out sufficient diligence to be autonomous in their decision-making.
-Since they offload the privacy labour to people and assume perfect, unlimited autonomy, the FIPs do not forbid specific types of data processing but only place them under different procedural requirements.
+Since they offload the privacy labor to people and assume perfect, unlimited autonomy, the FIPs do not forbid specific types of data processing but only place them under different procedural requirements.
 This approach is no longer appropriate.

 One notable issue with procedural approaches to privacy is that they tend to have the same requirements in situations where people find themselves in a significant asymmetry of power with another actor — for instance a person using an essential service provided by a monopolistic platform — and those where a person and the other actor are very much on equal footing, or even where the person may have greater power, as is the case with small businesses operating in a competitive environment.
 They also do not consider cases in which one actor may coerce other actors into facilitating its inappropriate practices, as is often the case with dominant players in advertising or in content aggregation ([Consent-Lackeys], [CAT]).